3 Common Myths About Dry and Dehydrated Skin

 - Gently exfoliating dry skin helps boost cell regeneration for purified, softer skin

-- With continued use, it may also help reduce the appearance of scaring, and pigmentation damage
+- With continued use, it may also help reduce the appearance of scarring, and pigmentation damage

 Top 6 Tips To Care For Your Skin In Winter